lyraei/ion_board/README.md

 # Self-Healing Mesh Network Node With Dynamic Routing

-## This project is very much under development
+## Software for this project is still under development

 This repository contains the design and implementation files for a PCB that serves as a node in a self-healing mesh network, developed as part of my thesis project.
 The board incorporates 2.4GHz WiFi, Bluetooth, and an array of environmental sensors,a power management system, and is designed for battery-powered operation.